vfalendysh/AuRA-1.3/README.md

 - No USB port on a side (may add latter uppon request).

 ## Bill Of Materials
-https://docs.google.com/spreadsheets/d/1RUYtAMMg844CDN_oNOtQVQ9Nui_DjjbX51vlC8axlfM/edit?usp=sharing
+Most of the componets can be purchase on Amazon or AliExpress. https://docs.google.com/spreadsheets/d/1RUYtAMMg844CDN_oNOtQVQ9Nui_DjjbX51vlC8axlfM/edit?usp=sharing Please let me know if something is missing from the BOM.

 ## 3d Printer Settings
 All parts should be printed with the following settings: